serverless-heaven/serverless-webpack/README.md

 individually, resulting in smaller Lambda packages that contain only the code and dependencies needed to run the function.
 This allows the plugin to fully utilize WebPack's [Tree-Shaking][link-webpack-tree] optimization.
-* Webpack version 3 and 4 support
+* Webpack version 3, 4 and 5 support
 * Support NPM and Yarn for packaging
 * Support asynchronous webpack configuration

 ## Recent improvements and important changes for 5.x

 * Support Yarn
-* Support Webpack 4
+* Support Webpack 4 and 5
 * Cleaned up configuration.
 You should now use a `custom.webpack` object to configure everything relevant for the plugin.
 The old configuration still works but will be removed in the next major release.
 For details see below.
 * Added support for asynchronous webpack configuration